keoniburns/keoniburns/README.md

 <h1>
   Keoni Burns
 </h1>
-just a dude typing way to hard on his keyboard.
+just a dude typing way too hard on his keyboard.

 ## Links and such